angelasoler/pong-joy-stick-test/README.md

 [_] develop dinamic serial port detection

-[_]discover how to with arduino driver on exec time
+[_ ]discover how to handle arduino driver on exec time, on diferent platforms

 [_] compile multiplatform binaries